 Thanks for your insight.

-Updated almost 8 years ago
+Updated about 8 years ago

 I have had no offers on the property but I'm now researching deed in lieu.
 I will gladly sign it over to the bank, if they will take it.